 Student Counseling Services

 At the intake session, a senior staff clinician will ask the student for information about eating, exercising, and purging behaviors.
 If a student with an eating concern is considered appropriate for treatment by AU EDTT, then the student will sign a contract for treatment.
-As a part of this contract, the student will be referred for a physical exam at AUMC with the AU EDTT physician.
+As a part of this contract, the student will be referred for a physical exam at AUMC with the AU EDTT medical provider.
 The student will also be referred to the AU EDTT registered dietitian for a nutrition assessment.
 The student will sign release of information forms so that members of AU EDTT can discuss the student’s treatment.
 The student may also be asked to sign a release of information form so that the AU EDTT members can speak with an identified party (i.e., physician, parent, partner, etc.) should the team have concerns regarding the health of the student.
 AU EDTT meets at least once monthly to monitor each student’s progress.

 Auburn University Medical Clinic